 It is also recommended that any personnel working near to a MEWP has completed Occupational Health Services Australia (OHSA) certified training.
 Working in the vicinity of a mobile elevated work platform has inherent dangers, so all surrounding staff should maintain vigilance.

-Auslift access hire Melbourne
+Auslift Equipment Melbourne

 Auslift provides Australia's best equipment and platforms.
-If you have any questions about access hire, contact us.
+If you have any questions about access equipment hire, contact us.

 Remember, we offer a try before you buy program!
 This can help you know you’re making the right choice in regards to the model of machine and whether it performs well on the job.
 (Read our blog post on Try before you buy access equipment, which applies to aerial access and material handling equipment alike.)